losrobbos/coding-advanced-resources/README.md

 - React with TypeScript - Playlist: https://www.youtube.com/watch?v=TiSGujM22OI&list=PLC3y8-rFHvwi1AXijGTKM0BKtHzVC-LSK

+### Code Formatting & Linting

+In order to prepare for a TEAM project it is absolutely essential to at least have a basic understanding of the concepts of code formatting & linting,  configure it just ONCE at the beginning of your project... and then forget about it and code happily ;)

+Mini Guide to get going: https://github.com/losrobbos/code-formatting-and-linting

 ### Material UI

 You have a project where you actually do not really care about an "original design"?